 This is a safe respite and community center serving people who are homeless and those who are experiencing poverty.
 The Center, located next to Saint Paul’s Episcopal Church in Walnut Creek, is presently open five days a week to provide meals, showers, laundry facility, donated clothing, mail, computer access, job postings, and counseling on eligibility for benefits and services.
 We provide bikes, gear, clothing and volunteers.
 We also serve a hot meal to the guests at the center on a monthly basis.

-Trinity Center is sponsoring a short-term Evening Program to house about 30 to 50 persons at the Walnut Creek Armory for five months during the cold and rainy season.
-They are presently seeking help with donations for financial support and need volunteers to provide rides to and from the Shelter to Trinity Center, meals for every evening, and volunteers to monitor overnight.
-Check on the God’s Hands Red Rolling Bulletin Board for the many opportunities to help with this much needed program to keep homeless individuals warm and safe during winter evenings.
+Trinity Center is again sponsoring a short-term Evening Program to house about 30 to 50 homeless persons at the Walnut Creek Armory for four months during the cold and rainy season.
+Check on the God’s Hands Red Rolling Bulletin Board for the many opportunities to help with this much needed program to keep these homeless individuals warm and safe during winter evenings.
 Contact Norah Hudson, the volunteer coordinator, for more information.

 Parish Liaison: Steve Mason http://trinitycenterwc.org/